hackclub/hackclub/workshops/beatmaker/README.md

 ```

-We are done with our styling and layout.
+We are done with our styling and layout:

 ![Preview of HTML with our finished layout CSS applied, and our pad borders colored](https://cloud-ms6ubs6qu.vercel.app/0screencapture-drum-emmanuel39hanks-repl-co-2020-11-07-23_20_37.png)